phantomics/specops/README.md

                 (list :inc :bc))))
 ```

 The above code reflects part of the `INC` increment instruction implementation forms that are produced by the instruction table macro.
-As the presence of `(of-lexicon)` and `(of-decoder)` forms side by side may suggest, the instruction table manifests a duplex assembler/disassembler system.
+Note that what you see above is not the entire output of the instruction table shown prior -- that would be much longer.
+It shows only the expansion of the table cells implementing cases of calls to `INC`.
+As indicated by the side-by-side `(of-lexicon)` and `(of-decoder)` forms, the instruction table manifests a duplex assembler/disassembler system.
 The `(of-lexicon)` form determines the assembler's behavior when encountering an `:inc` form generating an `INC` instruction.
 It checks for the presence of registers like `B`, `D`, `DE` and `HL` among the operands passed to it, and when matching a given register name it produces the appropriate opcode, like 35 or `#x23` for `(:inc :hl)`.

 Another notable quality of the Z80 architecture is that it has two alternate instruction tables that mirror the structure of the base table, but with some register checks that differ.
 These alternate tables have opcodes that start with the prefixes `#xDD` and `#xFD`.
 Any instruction in the base table that addresses the `HL` register has an alternate form in the `#xDD` table that addresses the `IX` register and another in the `#xFD` table that addresses the `IY` register.

 Therefore the `(:inc :hl)` instruction has two "shadow forms" that take `:ix` and `:iy` and have their opcodes incremented by `#xDD00` and #xFD00` respectively.
-The `L` register is replaced by `IXL` and `IYL` in the two alternate tables as well, among other equivalencies.
-The most unique of these is that for any operation taking as an argument the memory address found in the `HL` register, it is replaced in the alternate tables by the memory address in the `IX` or `IY` registers *plus a displacement*.
+Other registers are shadowed in this way as well.
+The most unique of these shadow cases is that of operations taking as an operand the memory address found in the `HL` register.
+Instructions acting on the `HL` address are is replaced in the two alternate tables by operations on the `IX` and `IY` registers *plus a displacement*.

-For this reason, the shadow implementations of `INC` for `:@hl` (which indicates a memory location contained in the register HL) add to the incremented, shifted opcode a last byte that indicates the displacement from the address in `IX` or `IY` at which to access memory.
+For this reason, the shadow implementations of `INC` for `:@hl` (which indicates a memory location contained in the register HL) add to the incremented, shifted opcode a final byte that indicates the displacement from the address in `IX` or `IY` at which to access memory.
 Thus to encode `(:inc (@ :ix 5))`, for incrementing the byte at the address in `IX` plus a displacement of 5, a three-byte instruction is composed by adding `#xDD0000`, `#x3400` and `#x05`.

 ### Disassembly by the Numbers

 One of the properties of the function used to generate the Z80 main table assembler code is that it automatically generates these shadow forms for any operation that takes a shadowable register as an operand.
 It also automatically generates the `(of-decoder)` forms implementing disassembly.
 These forms, like `(of-lexicon)`, are assembler class methods that associate an integer value with a list to return that expresses the instruction.
 The numbers given as the second arguments to the `(of-decoder)` methods make entries in a hash table using those numbers as the keys.

-As seen previously in the Super-H specs, the assembly and disassembly code for Z80 has a different topology.
-Many possible encodings are matched to a single instruction mnemonic, while each possible encoded instruction has a unique disassembling function matched to it.
+As seen previously in the SuperH specs, the assembly functions for Z80 have a different code topology than the disassembly functions.
+Many possible encodings are matched to a single instruction mnemonic for assembly, while each possible decoded instruction has a unique disassembling function matched to it.
 The next section further details the process of disassembly in SpecOps.

 ## Decoders and Batteries: Two Approaches to Disassembly